DropFL/ProgLang/README.md

 This class is a child class of `ExprBaseListener`.
 It listens to the trail of `ParseTreeWalker` through `ParseTree`, and does some tasks corresponds to current step.

-In detail, this class executes shunting-yard algorithm and produces postfixed expression.
+In detail, this class executes shunting-yard algorithm and produces post fixed expression.
 At the end of each statement, it finally evaluates the formula.
 If it is an `expr`, the result is printed to the console.
 Otherwise, (i.e. if it is an `assn`,) the value is assigned to the indicated variable.

 ##### 3. `ExprValue`: Value Wrapping Class